Ephektiv/WestgateXLauncher/README.md

 - [Todos](#-todos)
   </details>

-<b>This project was previously developed in C#.
-That version is now outdated and not mantained but you can find the code [here](https://github.com/gorilla-devs/GDLauncher/tree/csharp_legacy_launcher)</b>

-GDLauncher is a custom open source Minecraft launcher written from the ground up in electron/react.
+WestgateXL is a custom open source Minecraft launcher written from the ground up in electron/react.
 Its main goal is to make it easy and enjoyable to manage different Minecraft versions and servers, bringing the playing and modding experience to the next level!

 ## 🚀 Getting Started

-Below you will find everything you need to know about the launcher.
-If you want to download a stable release you can do it from our official website (https://gdevs.io).
-If you want the latest testing features you can clone the repo and compile it yourself.
+Below you will find anything you need to know about the launcher.
+If you want to download a stable release you can do it from our official website: https://westgatestudios.xyz, if you want the latest testing features you can clone the repo and compile it yourself.

 ## 🎮 Download

-To download the latest version, you can either click [here](https://github.com/gorilla-devs/GDLauncher/releases) and select the appropriate version for your operating system, or visit our [website](https://gdevs.io).
+To download the latest version, you can either click [here](https://github.com/NanobugXL/WingateXLauncher/releases) and select the appropriate version for your operating system or visit our [website](https://westgatestudios.xyz).

 ## 🎨 Features (Working on)

 - Java Autorunner.
-You don't need to have java installed, a suitable version will be downloaded automatically.
+(You don't need to have java installed, a suitable version will be downloaded automatically)
 - Log console.
-Always know what's happening.
+Always know what's happening
-- Easy installation.
-It's as easy as pie to install both the vanilla game and forge.
+- It's as easy as pie to install either the vanilla game and to install forge.
 No further action from the user is required.
-- Built-in autoupdater.
-You will never need to download a new version manually.
+- It goes without saying that it has a built-in autoupdater, so you will never need to download a new version manually.
-- Vanilla, Forge, and Curse modpacks download and autoupdater.
+- Vanilla, Forge and Curse modpacks download and autoupdater
-- Built-in manager for Minecraft servers.
+- Built-in manager for Minecraft servers
 - Cloud sync of game saves.
-You will never lose your saves again!
+With this you will never lose your saves again!

 You can also: